ahachani/kraftwerk/README.md

 ## Features

-List the main features or functionalities of your project.
+As follow the list of the main features/functionalities of our study:

 - ### Problem Presentation:
   includes (Read the data, Investigatation the dataset for missing or problematic data, Decide what to do about your missing data -- drop, replace, other etc.,  proportion of the total observations chose to accept the coupon?, Use a bar plot to visualize the coupon column, Use a histogram to visualize the temperature column)